threethinggame/threethinggame.github.io/content/post/2020-10-11-the-Remote-event-registration.md

 ## What about on the day?

 At **1000 Saturday 31st October** we will kick off remotely.

-## My computer is amazing, can I bring it?

-Yes you can, but it is wholly your responsibility.
-It is worth noting that there is a break on Saturday night until Sunday morning so the lab will not be occupied during this time.
-Everyone is also responsible for ensuring that the lab is left in the manner that it was found (or better).
-If it isn’t then it is likely that we won’t be allowed to do it again.

 ## When does it end?